13th United States Health Freedom Congress

-- Observe the Congress proceedings and passage of resolutions.
+- Observe the Friday morning Congress Circle proceedings, discussions, and passage of resolutions.

 - Develop collaborative relationships.

 Join Us in our Vision and Purpose for the Health Freedom Congress: